 The channel blacklisting mechanism allow selecting what channels the channel hopping sequence should use.
 Channels that are blacklisted are not used.

-The channel blacklist is controlled by the gateway, which distributes it to all nodes in the network.
+The channel blacklist is controlled by the access point, which distributes it to all nodes in the network.

-The gateway also measures the channel quality of each channel by keeping track of how many collisions that have been experienced on each channel.
+The access point also measures the channel quality of each channel by keeping track of how many collisions that have been experienced on each channel.

 Setting up a Channel Blacklist

-To set up a channel blacklist for a gateway, open the app or web frontend.
-Navigate to the gateway in question.
+To set up a channel blacklist for an access point, open the app or web frontend.
+Navigate to the access point in question.

 Go to the